zinhcandoit/ToDo-app/README.md

 # To-Do App – Preliminary Assignment Submission
 ⚠️ Please complete **all sections marked with the ✍️ icon** — these are required for your submission.
+👀 Please Check ASSIGNMENT.md in this repository file for assignment requirements.

 ## 🚀 Project Setup & Usage
 **How to install and run your project:**